Salad109/SIMPLETON/docs/8-socrates-comparison/README.md

 - **Primary-vs-all.** SOCRATES screens active payloads against the full catalog.
 We keep only events where at least one NORAD is in CelesTrak's `active.txt` - the closest public proxy for SOCRATES's curated primary list.
-- **Intra-fleet exclusion.** SOCRATES drops conjunctions where both satellites are fully operational members of the same constellation (Starlink, OneWeb...).
-We replicate by mapping each NORAD to a constellation label via regex on `OBJECT_NAME` (`satellite_names.csv`), then dropping events where both NORADs are in `active.txt` AND share a fleet.
+- **Intra-fleet exclusion.** SOCRATES drops conjunctions where both satellites are fully operational members of the same constellation.
+The fleet list (Starlink, OneWeb, Kuiper, Qianfan, Hulianwang, Geesat) was reverse-engineered from the comparison itself: skip the intra-fleet filter on both sides, look at same-name-prefix pairs that appear in our output but not SOCRATES's, and any prefix with a non-trivial signal goes in the list.
+We map each NORAD to a constellation label via regex on `OBJECT_NAME` (`satellite_names.csv`), then drop events where both NORADs are in `active.txt` AND share a fleet.
 - **Formation-flight exclusion.** Drop events with relative velocity below 10 m/s on either side.
 Formation-flying pairs produce hundreds of SOCRATES events per pair while our pipeline clusters all consecutive close-approach detections into a single event.
 That's a design difference, not a physical disagreement, and it inflates the